Finding Balance Between Sedentary and Exercise

-So while education is important, it seems to me that getting the right information is paramount.
+So while education is important, it seems to me that getting the correct information is paramount.
 Be mindful of your sources.
 Unfortunately, I do not know how to rectify these issues.
-I suppose my advice is to be careful, look at multiple resources, and look for those who are trained in what you are seeking specifically.
+I suppose my advice is to be careful, look at multiple resources, and look for those who are trained in your specific needs.

 - Cardinal BJ, Park EA, Kim M, Cardinal MK.
 If exercise is medicine, where is exercise in medicine? review of U.S. medical education curricula for physical activity-related content.
 Journal of physical activity & health.
 2015;12(9):1336.

 - O’Brien, M., Shields, C., Crowell, S., Theou, O., McGrath, P., & Fowles, J. (2018).
 The effects of previous educational training on physical activity counselling and exercise prescription practices among physicians across Nova Scotia: a cross-sectional study.
 Canadian medical education journal, 9(4), e35–e45.

 - Vetter, M. L., Herring, S. J., Sood, M., Shah, N. R., & Kalet, A. L. (2008).
 What do resident physicians know about nutrition?
 An evaluation of attitudes, self-perceived proficiency and knowledge.
 Journal of the American College of Nutrition, 27(2), 287–298. https://doi.org/10.1080/07315724.2008.10719702

 Want more health tips?
 Check out my article titled “Let’s Talk About Health Food – Consider This.”